 A digital adoption platform (DAP) is one example of the learning solutions you can use to create adaptive learning programs for modern learners.
 It integrates with digital tools to provide automated, personalized training in the flow of work.
 It has artificial intelligence (AI) technology that determines the learner’s role in the company, personal development goals, and current training needs to suggest the right training module.
 It then assigns each learner a contextual task list containing relevant walkthroughs based on the learner’s user segment.

-5. Gather Feedback to Improve Your Training Content
+5. It Helps Provide Feedback for Improving Your Training Content

 The first iteration of your training program wouldn’t always be perfect, you would need to continuously update it based on your employees’ needs and the changing tech environment.